For interactive plots: install ipympl with `pip install ipympl` and uncomment

 fig, axes = plt.subplots(3, 1, sharex=True, sharey=True)

-# compute norm of the acceleration vector for one mouse
+# compute magnitude of the acceleration vector for one mouse

 # plot acceleration against time